ldrozdz93/dyno/README.md

 ```c++
 std::vector<Drawable<>> vec{ Square{}, Circle{}, Square{}, Circle{} };
 ```
-By default, the instances are stored on the heap, so the vector will in fact contain pointers to polymorphic objects managed on the heap (refer to `dyno::remote_storage` for details).
+By default, the instances are stored on the heap, so the vector will in fact contain pointers to polymorphic objects managed on the heap (refer to `dyno::remote_storage` for details) and pointers to appropriate static vtables (refer to `dyno::remote_vtable` for details).

 The type-erased objects can now be accessed in a natural syntax, ex:
 ```c++